Tending to Our Inner World, Cultivating Genuine Connection

 This retreat will flow between periods of silence and periods of sharing and connection.
 Each day will be an opportunity for deep practice, mindful movement, nature connection, and small group meetings.

-A weekend immersion into mindfulness, self-love, and deep human connection.
+A weekend immersion into trauma-informed practices for self-love, mindfulness, and deep human connection.

 • Experience skillful, trauma-informed teaching